ezeutno/Cellmunity/README.md

 # Cellmunity
 Multimedia and Human Computer Interaction Final Project

-This is just for the Github Pages.
+This is just for the Github Pages https://ezeutno.github.io/Cellmunity/index.html